1989 Michigan State Spartans football team

 The 1989 Michigan State Spartans football team represented Michigan State University in the 1989 NCAA Division I-A football season.
 The Spartans played their home games at Spartan Stadium in East Lansing, Michigan and were coached by George Perles.
 The team finished the season 8–4 overall and 6–2 in conference play.
 The Spartans were invited to the 1989 Aloha Bowl where they defeated Hawaii, 33–13.
 The Spartans were ranked No. 16 in the final AP Poll and Coaches Poll.

-The Spartans were coming off a six-win season and a bowl loss in 1988.